Dynamic Memory Allocation in Critical Safety Software: Mitigating Failures and Ensuring Reliability

 7. Limited Use of STL and Custom Allocators

-While C++ offers powerful Standard Template Library (STL) containers, their usage in safety-critical software should be limited.
-If STL containers are required, allocating them on the stack using custom allocators can help avoid dynamic memory allocation and improve performance.
+While C++ offers powerful Standard Template Library (STL) containers, their default behavior involves dynamic memory allocation.
+In safety-critical software, usage of STL containers should be approached with caution.
+If STL containers are necessary, using custom allocators can help dictate how their internal memory is sourced, such as drawing from predefined memory pools, to ensure predictable behavior and improved performance.

 Understanding the Potential Failures